 Visual learner?
 Watch me make these homemade dinner yeast rolls from start to finish!

 My grandma Barb has been making the same yeast rolls for Thanksgiving for as long as I can remember.
-Sometimes she’ll change them up from honey butter to a more savory garlic and herb but the base recipe stays the same.
+They are so old school, chances are your grandmother may have made this same recipe!
+Sometimes Grandma Barb would change them up and use honey butter or a more savory garlic and herb butter but the base recipe pretty much stays the same.

 They are heavenly and delicious!
-Not to mention fool-proof for the yeast challenge folks.
+Not to mention fool-proof for the yeast challenged folks.
+No bread-machine needed!

-I’m a former yeast challenge person.
+As I’ve mentioned plenty of times, I’m a former yeast challenge person.
 This blog forced me to stop being afraid of yeast.
 For the longest, I didn’t fool with yeast rolls, homemade bread, cinnamon rolls none of that.
-So thanks for helping me overcome my fear of yeast guys!
+So thanks guys for helping me overcome my fear of yeast!
+It’s a beautiful world over here on the other side!

 Today I’m going to be making a recipe I adapted from Grandma Barb’s yeast rolls.
 We call these, “Those Big Ol Rolls” in my family.